 6. Ride in a Basket Boat on an Eco Tour

 Hoi An is a family dream destination with many hands opportunities like lantern making, pottery workshops and experiencing village life just outside the town.
 One of the best activities on the myriad of village tours offered here is riding in a basket boat while fishing for crabs on the river.
 This is one of the only places in Vietnam where you can experience these unique boats.
 With only 2-3 people per boat, you will have a fun time spinning your way down the river searching for crabs.
 Just be careful the crabs don’t get loose in your boat like ours did!!
 We took a tour with Hoi An Village Experience, but there are many others as well.
+This day trip was one of our favorite experiences in Vietnam.

 Other Hoi An Village Tours